mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Minor Actions A Traveller can normally perform a single Minor Action in a combat round, although they may perform up to three if they forego their Significant Action.

-**AIMING** A Traveller who spends a Minor Action aiming at a target will receive DM+1 to their next ranged attack on the target, so long as they do nothing else but aim.
+AIMING #TODO A Traveller who spends a Minor Action aiming at a target will receive DM+1 to their next ranged attack on the target, so long as they do nothing else but aim.
 A Traveller may use consecutive Minor Actions to aim, gaining a maximum of DM+6 to an attack if they are able to spend six consecutive Minor Actions aiming at the same target while doing nothing else.

-**CHANGING STANCE** A Traveller may stand, crouch or lie prone as a Minor Action.
+CHANGING STANCE #TODO A Traveller may stand, crouch or lie prone as a Minor Action.

 **DRAWING/RELOADING** Most weapons require a Minor Action to draw or otherwise make ready for combat and a Minor Action to reload once they have run out of ammunition.
 If a weapon requires a longer time for either, this will be noted in its description.

-**MOVEMENT** The Traveller may move a number of meters up to their Movement score (for humans and most humanoid Travellers, this will be six meters) for each Minor Action.
+MOVEMENT #TODO The Traveller may move a number of meters up to their Movement score (for humans and most humanoid Travellers, this will be six meters) for each Minor Action.
 Difficult terrain, such as ruins or mud will halve a Traveller's Movement.
 Being prone will quarter a Traveller's Movement score.

 Some aliens and animals have different Movement scores and this will be noted in their descriptions.